 The subtlety here is that, although the proportions of respondents who did identify suffering or were unsure do not exhibit large differences between ‘Kate’ and ‘Jack’, combining the responses leads to a significant result due to the larger differences in the third option (those who said that the subject was not suffering from mental illness).
 In other words, the interesting numbers are not, as the Telegraph reported, that 57% and 52% of respondents identified that ‘Kate’ and ‘Jack’ were suffering from a mental health disorder, rather that 10% did not identify suffering in ‘Kate’ compared to 21% in ‘Jack’.
 By focussing on the former, the Telegraph introduced an element of confusion in their article as these numbers do not themselves support the overall conclusions of the study.
 Specifically, respondents were twice as likely to rule out mental health problems in a male patient compared to a female patient.

 Overall the write-up in the Telegraph describing the study was informative, however we can’t help but feel that the most important statistics could have been more prominent and that the title is slightly misleading.
-Other articles that perhaps did a better job include: “Study Reveals Gender Gap in Spotting Depression” (Health Day) and “Depression in women identified more easily” (the British Psychological Society).
+Another article that perhaps did a better job was “Study Reveals Gender Gap in Spotting Depression” (Health Day).

 Articles such as this highlight that, whilst reporting statistical findings in the mainstream media has improved greatly in recent years (no doubt helped by the Royal Statistical Society’s getstats campaign and organisations like the Science Media Centre), inconsistencies do still remain and it’s often worth looking at the facts yourself!
 Looking at this article in more detail was also a good opportunity for us to go back and think about our intuition surrounding statistical significance and the importance and effect of sample size.
 We’ve only been able to touch on this issue briefly here, but see our “Importance and Effect of Sample Size” blog for further discussion on this topic.